expressjs/expressjs.com/en/advanced/best-practice-security.md

 ### At a minimum, disable X-Powered-By header

 If you don't want to use Helmet, then at least disable the `X-Powered-By` header.
-Attackers can use this header (that is enabled by default) to detect apps running Express and then launch specifically-targeted attacks.
+Attackers can use this header (which is enabled by default) to detect apps running Express and then launch specifically-targeted attacks.

 So, best practice is to to turn off the header with the `app.disable()` method: